TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

     }));
 ```
 Orleans.Indexing reads the ExpressionTrees created by LINQ to determine the property that is being requested and translates this into a read operation on the index.
+### Testing Indexes
+See test\Orleans.Indexing.Tests for the Unit Tests.
+These are clustered into 3 groups:
+- Players: These are the original tests, modified for the Facet implementation.
+They provide a single indexable interface on a grain and, usually, only a single indexed property: a Player's Location.
+- MultiIndex: These provide a single indexed interface on a grain: One unique and one non-unique int and string index.
+- MultiInterface: This capability is new with the Facet implementation.
+It provides 3 indexed interfaces per grain: A person, a job, and an employee, with a mix of unique and non-unique indexes.

+Additionally, the SportsTeamIndexing sample at Samples\2.1\SportsTeamIndexing illustrates creating tests outside the Unit Testing framework.

 ## Orleans Level
 This section defines the Indexing implementation within Orleans.Indexing.